concord-consortium/mysystem_sc/README.md

 ### Building as WISE4 step ###

 1. install the resource_squasher `gem intall ./resource_squasher-0.0.1.gem`
-2. run the default rake task `rake` (invokes sc-build and wise4 squash)
+2. run the default rake task `bundle exec rake` (invokes sc-build and wise4 squash)
 3. open wise4/00_*.html -- you should be able to preview the static files.
 4. TODO: There is still some work to be done here: here is where we are: